benmvp/react-composite-events/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING](CONTRIBUTING.md) for more details.
+See [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## Project philosophy